nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/upgrading.md

 Prior to version 1.1.0, Nautobot utilized RQ as the primary background task worker.
 As of Nautobot 1.1.0, RQ is now *deprecated*, as Celery has been introduced to eventually replace RQ for executing background tasks within Nautobot.
 All Nautobot **core** usage of RQ has been migrated to use Celery.

-RQ support for custom tasks was not removed in order to give plugin authors time to migrate, however, to continue to utilize advanced Nautobot features such as Git repository synchronization, webhooks, jobs, etc. you must migrate your `nautobot-worker` deployment from RQ to Celery.
+RQ support for custom tasks was not removed in order to give App authors time to migrate, however, to continue to utilize advanced Nautobot features such as Git repository synchronization, webhooks, jobs, etc. you must migrate your `nautobot-worker` deployment from RQ to Celery.

 Please see the section on [migrating to Celery from RQ](../installation/services.md#migrating-to-celery-from-rq) for more information on how to easily migrate your deployment.